mrrsayarr/CryptoShare/README.md

       USING (true)
       WITH CHECK (true);
       ```
       **Note**: These are permissive policies for ease of setup.
-For a production environment, you should define more restrictive RLS policies based on your security requirements.
+For a production environment, you should define more restrictive RLS policies based on your security requirements (e.g., only allow a user to update a session they are part of, or only allow updating specific fields like `status` or `answer_sdp`).
    *   **Enable Realtime for the Table**:
       Go to "Database" -> "Replication" in your Supabase dashboard.
 Ensure that `public.webrtc_sessions` is listed and enabled for Realtime.
 This is crucial for broadcasting answers and ICE candidates.